masonnh/oit-student-programmer-code-challenge/README.md

 Time Spent on this Challenge: 2 hours 53 minutes <br />
 Language: Python <br />
 IDE: Visual Studio Code <br />
+The executable was created using pyinstaller <br />

 ## Running the Executable (Windows Only)
 1. Pull the repository